The Call the Midwife 2021 is here...

-Call the Midwife 2021 promises to be a real treat for all fans following the Call the Midwife Christmas special.
+Call the Midwife 2021 has already proved to be a real treat for all fans following the Call the Midwife Christmas special.

-Normally, every January we’re treated to a new series of Call the Midwife, but because filming started later than usual due to the pandemic the series will return later than normal in April.
+Normally, every January we’re treated to a new series of Call the Midwife, but because filming started later than usual due to the pandemic the new series started in April.

 When is Call the Midwife 2021 on BBC1?